netobserv/flowlogs-pipeline/README.md

 Using `remove_entry_if_doesnt_exist` in the rule reverses the logic and will not remove the above example entry Using `remove_field` in the rule `type` instead, results in outputting the entry after removal of only the `SrcPort` key and value
+Using `remove_entry_if_equal` will remove the entry if the specified field exists and is equal to the specified value.
+Using `remove_entry_if_not_equal` will remove the entry if the specified field exists and is not equal to the specified value.

 ### Transform Network